 Watch: Overview of USNS Comfort mission to Latin America 2018

 The U.S. Navy hospital ship USNS Comfort (T-AH 20) departed Naval Station Norfolk, Va., Oct.
-10 en route to South America and Central America where it will conduct an 11-week medical assistance mission working closely with host-nation health and government partners in Ecuador, Peru, Colombia and Honduras.
-The purpose of the deployment is to help relieve pressure on host nation medical systems partly due to an increase in migrants crossing their borders and provide care to the appropriate communities.
+10 en route to South America and Central America where it conducted an 11-week medical assistance mission working closely with host-nation health and government partners in Ecuador, Peru, Colombia and Honduras.
+The purpose of the deployment was to help relieve pressure on host nation medical systems partly due to an increase in migrants crossing their borders and provide care to the appropriate communities.

-The ship’s crew will include more than 200 U.S. and partner nation military doctors, nurses, and technicians.
-In addition, about 60 medical and dental professional volunteers from non-governmental organizations will be on board to support the medical assistance mission.
-They will be joined by a smaller team of civil service mariners who will oversee the ship’s operation and navigation.
+The ship’s crew included more than 200 U.S. and partner nation military doctors, nurses, and technicians.
+In addition, about 60 medical and dental professional volunteers from non-governmental organizations were on board to support the medical assistance mission.
+They were joined by a smaller team of civil service mariners who oversaw the ship’s operation and navigation.

-During the mission, USNS Comfort will visit Esmeraldas, Ecuador; Peru (port to be determined); Riohacha and Turbo in Colombia; and Puerto Castilla, Honduras.
-Specific dates for each port visit will be announced several days prior to the hospital ship’s arrival.
+During the mission, USNS Comfort visited Esmeraldas, Ecuador; Paita, Peru; Riohacha and Turbo in Colombia; and Puerto Castillas, Honduras.

 About USNS Comfort